-14. A nomination form shall be furnished to States Parties accompanied by explanatory instructions.
+14. A nomination form shall be prepared and furnished to States Parties accompanied by explanatory instructions.
 The initial form shall be used until changes become necessary.
+States Parties will also be provided with a model nomination file.

 E. Procedure and calendar